japananh/nana-coder/ckz1t9on501xiifs13itrb5w0.md

 They also have a Q&A group where you can post your questions and get answers within a day.

-They won't teach you how SQL and docker, so you read it and post a question to their platform when you're stuck.
+They don't teach you how SQL and docker work or their syntax, so you have to google them.

 The only disadvantage is the content is in Vietnamese.